TheLogicMaster/robot-recharge/README.md

 - [Jasic](https://github.com/munificent/jasic) (BASIC interpreter base code)
 - [JRuby](https://github.com/jruby/jruby) (Ruby)

+## Todo
+- Debug/step through mode
+- Tab to double space functionality in editor
+- Make the UI not terrible
+- Mobile HTML custom keyboard (Or not if it's not worth it and just disable code editor on mobile browsers)
+- Code testing (JS code transformations, for instance)
+- Level editor
+- Trim HTML reflection cache of unused components like most of VisUI
+- Prevent Firefox '/' quick search functionality
+- Robot customization

 ## Building
 ### GitHub Actions
 The github actions workflow for the project builds and packages the releases for each platform, in addition to deploying